 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Transfers between airport and ship if booked on group flights; ship accommodations; meals as per the itinerary and most beverages aboard the ship; shore excursions; port charges and service taxes; crew gratuities; use of kayaks.
+Transfers between airport and ship if booked on group flights; ship accommodations; meals as per the itinerary; most beverages onboard ship; shore excursions; port charges and service taxes; crew gratuities; use of kayaks.
 Subject to change without notice.

-Airfare; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such as alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.
+Airfare; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such as email and laundry; optional extensions; fuel surcharge may apply.